Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

 • This study found that psychopaths make significantly less eye contact, both in frequency and duration, during speaking, listening, and viewing images of human faces.

 • Recently, Nicola Gray and Aimee McKinnon monitored 120 young men’s pupils while they listened to emotional sounds.
-They found those with callous psychopathic traits had a reduced ability to process negative emotions, as shown by less change in pupil size.
+They found that those with callous psychopathic traits had a reduced ability to process negative emotions, as shown by less change in pupil size.

-• Researchers at Cardiff and Swansea University measured pupillary responses of psychopathic and non-psychopathic offenders to disturbing and positive images.
+• Researchers at Cardiff and Swansea University measured the pupillary responses of psychopathic and non-psychopathic offenders to disturbing and positive images.
 Non-psychopaths showed pupillary reactions to both.
 Psychopaths reacted to positive ones but not to disturbing ones, suggesting insensitivity to negative stimuli, not overall emotional immunity.

 psychopath's eyes turn black